 We all want to stay warm when the temperature drops, but heat sources near your eyes can quickly dry them out.
 For instance, direct the vents in your car away from your face and don’t sit or stand too close to heaters or radiators in your home.
 If your eyes are exposed for too long, you run the risk of sapping their natural moisture.

 Consult with an Eye Care Specialist

 If you’re experiencing itchy, dry, or burning eyes, make sure you check in with an experienced eye care specialist.

-By scheduling a consultation at the Swagel Wootton Eye Institute, you can speak one-on-one with a trained professional about your dry eyes.
+By scheduling a consultation at the Swagel Wootton Eye Institute at our Mesa or Chandler locations, you can speak one-on-one with a trained professional about your dry eyes.
 Our eye care specialists can work with you so that your eyes are protected and comfortable this winter.